aipilipinas/aipilipinas.github.io/events.md

 # Events

-All of our events are FREE thruogh the help of our partners and sponsors.
+All of our events are FREE through the help of our partners and sponsors.